linode/docs/docs/applications/containers/deploy-static-site-with-kubernetes/index.md

 The Hugo site's service manifest file will use the NodePort method to get external traffic to the Hugo site service.
 NodePort opens a specific port on all the Nodes and any traffic that is sent to this port is forwarded to the service.
 Kubernetes will choose the port to open on the nodes if you do not provide one in your service manifest file.
 It is recommended to let Kubernetes handle the assignment.
 Kubernetes will choose a port in the default range, `30000-32767`.

 {{< note >}}
 The k8s-alpha CLI creates clusters that are pre-configured with useful Linode service integrations, like the Linode Cloud Controller Manager (CCM) which provides access to Linode's load balancer service, [NodeBalancers](https://www.linode.com/nodebalancers).
-In order to use Linode's NodeBalancers, you can use the [LoadBalancer service type](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), instead of NodePort, in your Hugo site's service manifest file.
+In order to use Linode's NodeBalancers you can use the [LoadBalancer service type](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) instead of NodePort in your Hugo site's service manifest file.
 See the [link to CCM guide]() guide for more details.
 {{</ note >}}

 1. Create the manifest file for your service with the following content.